rontarrant/gtkDcoding/docs/_posts/2019-10-01-0075-nodes-ii-mouse-noodle.md

 ---

-# 0075: Cairo X – Mouse Noodling
+# 0075: Nodes-n-noodles II – Mouse Noodling

 We’re still working our way through *Phase One* of this nodes-n-noodles concept and this time around, we’ll leave static noodles behind and get some animation happening.